 THEREFORE, be it moved that contributions made to the ARRL Foundation also be used to qualify for those programs.

-After discussion the motion was unanimously adopted.
+After discussion the Board voted unanimously to ADOPT Mr. Frenaye’s Motion

-51. On the motion of Mr. Holden, seconded unanimously by the full Board it was voted that:
+59. On the motion of Mr. Holden, seconded unanimously by the full Board the Board unanimously ADOPTED the following resolution:

 WHEREAS the coordination and management of an ARRL Board of Directors meeting is a massive undertaking; and,